CypherousSkies/Ravoz/Rāvòtifsimpábàb'ádi/Main Grammar Doc/Writing.md

 \- | ? | ? | ?
 \\ | o- or -\|> | n/a | n/a
 I haven't had need of the ones marked `?` yet so I'll fill them in as is useful

+You may also apply consonant markers to these to specify that the construct inside is of the class of that thing (e.g. putting a `n` on an `á` cartouche would indicate that the thing is a creature).

 ### Parts of "Speech"
 These categories bare some explaining so lets pick them apart: